-Supertramp’s ‘Breakfast in America’ Cover Predicted 9/11, Says Conspiracy Theorist
+The Time a Conspiracy Theorist Said Supertramp’s ‘Breakfast in America’ Cover Predicted 9/11

 The history of classic rock is littered with albums whose covers have been scrutinized for hidden meanings, most famously the “Paul McCartney is dead” rumor that led fans to look for clues across three Beatles albums.
-The latest conspiracy theory suggests that the terrorist attacks of Sept.
-11, 2001, were a plot by the Freemasons, and they were hinting at it as far back as 1979, on the cover of Supertramp’s hit Breakfast in America album.
+A more recent conspiracy theory suggested that the terrorist attacks of Sept.
+11, 2001, were a plot by the Freemasons, and they were hinting at it as far back as 1979 – on the cover of Supertramp’s hit Breakfast in America album.

-Dangerous Minds uncovered the above video that outlines the scenario: The LP’s famous cover is a depiction of the New York City skyline as seen from an airplane, with a waitress, substituting for the Statue of Liberty, holding a glass of orange juice instead of a torch.
+A nearly three-and-a-half-minute video, which first came to wide notice after a 2016 report by Dangerous Minds, outlines the scenario: Supertramp’s famous cover is a depiction of the New York City skyline as seen from an airplane, with a waitress, substituting for the Statue of Liberty, holding a glass of orange juice instead of a torch.
 The juice is positioned in front of the Twin Towers and just happens to be the same color as fire.
 The kicker is that if you hold the record in front of a mirror — an act required for nearly every rock conspiracy theory out there — the “u” and “p” in “Supertramp” look like a “9” and an “11.”

-The band’s name could be seen as a synonym for “great whore” – as in the Great Whore of Babylon, the embodiment of sin the the New Testament Book of Revelation.
+The band’s name could be seen as a synonym for “great whore” – as in the Great Whore of Babylon, the embodiment of sin in the New Testament’s Book of Revelation.
 And even the title Breakfast in America tells everybody when the attacks would be coming; the first plane struck One World Trade Center at 8:45AM ET.
-If that’s not enough evidence, on the lower right corner of the back cover is a plane flying toward the skyline.
+If that’s not enough evidence, a plane is seen flying toward the skyline on the back cover.

 Need more “proof”?
 Stanley August Miesegaes, the Dutch millionaire who financed the band in its early days, appears to be wearing a Masonic pendant in a photograph.
 Freemasons have often been accused by conspiracy theorists of trying to bring about the New World Order.
 They were famously lampooned in an episode of The Simpsons, where Homer Simpson was discovered to be the “Chosen One” of a secret society that controls the world called the “Stonecutters.”